OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 <!-- Let's see if we can find a way to mention the on send feature in the introductory sentence, then explain the relationship between on send and events; otherwise readers might not make the connection. -->

-The on send feature for Outlook add-ins provides a way to block email users from certain actions and allows an add-in to set certain items on send.
+The on send feature for Outlook add-ins provides a way to block email users from certain actions, and allows an add-in to set certain items on send.
 For example, you can use the on send feature to:

 - Prevent a user from sending sensitive information or leaving the subject line blank.
 - Add a specific recipient to the CC line.

+>  **Note:** <!-- We make this point later so removing from here.
+Better to have one concept covered in a Note.
+You can't publish add-ins that use the on send feature to the Office Store; they must be installed by an administrator.-->The on send feature is currently supported for Outlook Web App in Office 365 only. <!-- Removing because we don't provide any more information in that section.
+For more information, see **Guidelines and restrictions** later in this article. -->

 The on send feature is triggered by events.
 Currently, the feature supports the **ItemSend** event type.
 Events in Outlook add-ins enable you to handle, check, or block user actions when something of interest occurs.
 For example, events provide ways to: